renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 ## INSERT Command
 This command helps in inserting the data or records into the database tables.
 We can easily insert the records in single as well as multiple rows of the table.

-## SQL vs No-SQL
+## docs.SQL vs No-docs.SQL
-Down below are the  differences between the SQL and NoSQL, which are necessary to understand:
+Down below are the  differences between the docs.SQL and NoSQL, which are necessary to understand:

-## SQL
+## docs.SQL
-1) SQL is a relational database management system.
+1) docs.SQL is a relational database management system.
 2) The query language used in this database system is a structured query language.
-3) The schema of SQL databases is predefined, fixed, and static.
+3) The schema of docs.SQL databases is predefined, fixed, and static.
 4) These databases are vertically scalable.
-5) The database type of SQL is in the form of tables, i.e., in the form of rows and columns.
+5) The database type of docs.SQL is in the form of tables, i.e., in the form of rows and columns.
 6) It follows the ACID model.
-10. Complex queries are easily managed in the SQL database.
+10. Complex queries are easily managed in the docs.SQL database.
 11. This database is not the best choice for storing hierarchical data.
-12. All SQL databases require object-relational mapping.
+12. All docs.SQL databases require object-relational mapping.
 13. Gauges, CircleCI, Hootsuite, etc., are the top enterprises that are using this query language.
-14. SQLite, Ms-SQL, Oracle, PostgreSQL, and MySQL are examples of SQL database systems.
+14. SQLite, Ms-docs.SQL, Oracle, PostgreSQL, and MySQL are examples of docs.SQL database systems.

-## No-SQL
+## No-docs.SQL
-1) While No-SQL is a non-relational or distributed database management system.
+1) While No-docs.SQL is a non-relational or distributed database management system.
-2) The query language used in the No-SQL database systems is a non-declarative query language.
+2) The query language used in the No-docs.SQL database systems is a non-declarative query language.
-3) The schema of No-SQL databases is a dynamic schema for unstructured data.
+3) The schema of No-docs.SQL databases is a dynamic schema for unstructured data.
 4) These databases are horizontally scalable.
-5) The database type of No-SQL is in the form of documents, key-value, and graphs.
+5) The database type of No-docs.SQL is in the form of documents, key-value, and graphs.
 6) It follows the BASE model.
 7) NoSQL databases cannot handle complex queries.
-8) While No-SQL database is a perfect option for storing hierarchical data.
+8) While No-docs.SQL database is a perfect option for storing hierarchical data.
-9) Many No-SQL databases do not require object-relational mapping.
+9) Many No-docs.SQL databases do not require object-relational mapping.
 10) Airbnb, Uber, and Kickstarter are the top enterprises that are using this query language.
 11) Redis, MongoDB, Hbase, BigTable, CouchDB, and Cassandra are examples of NoSQL database systems.

-# Advantages of SQL
+# Advantages of docs.SQL
-SQL provides various advantages which make it more popular in the field of data science.
+docs.SQL provides various advantages which make it more popular in the field of data science.
 It is a perfect query language which allows data professionals and users to communicate with the database.
 Following are the best advantages or benefits of Structured Query Language:

 1. No programming needed

-SQL does not require a large number of coding lines for managing the database systems.
-We can easily access and maintain the database by using simple SQL syntactical rules.
-These simple rules make the SQL user-friendly.
+docs.SQL does not require a large number of coding lines for managing the database systems.
+We can easily access and maintain the database by using simple docs.SQL syntactical rules.
+These simple rules make the docs.SQL user-friendly.

 2. High-Speed Query Processing

-A large amount of data is accessed quickly and efficiently from the database by using SQL queries.
+A large amount of data is accessed quickly and efficiently from the database by using docs.SQL queries.
 Insertion, deletion, and updation operations on data are also performed in less time.

 3. Standardized Language

-SQL follows the long-established standards of ISO and ANSI, which offer a uniform platform across the globe to all its users.
+docs.SQL follows the long-established standards of ISO and ANSI, which offer a uniform platform across the globe to all its users.

 4. Portability